 Key Assign Menu, IFB

-By default, all IFBs are restricted and you will see Not Avail when you attempt to select this item.
+By default, all IFBs are restricted and you Not Avail displays when you attempt to select this item.
 To see IFBs you must check the appropriate Scroll Enable check boxes in AZedit.

 Key Assign Menu, Spcl List